Efficient Information Retrieval for Sensing via Continuous Measurement: Efficient retrieval of the quantum Fisher Information

 To optimize the effective measurement Eq.~\eqref{eq:MPS_meas}, we thus require the projectors $\Pi^{\rm DE}_{\{\sigma_n\}}$ to have the same structure as $\Pi^{\rm SE}_k$ concerning the environmental DOFs.
 As $\Pi^{\rm SE}_{k\neq 0}$ are essentially arbitrary, this narrows down to requiring, for a specific counting signal $\{\sigma_n^*\}$, that $\Pi^{\rm DE}_{\{\sigma_n^*\}}$ has the same structure as $\Pi^{\rm SE}_0$ concerning the environment.
 Such a condition can be satisfied by enforcing

-i.e., the quantum evolution of the decoder $U_{\rm DE}(T)$ decodes the environmental matrix-product structure in $\Pi_{0}^{\rm SE}$ into a product structure, as captured by the (standard photon-counting) projector $\Pi^{\rm}_{\{\sigma_n^*\}}$ corresponding to the signal $\{\sigma_n^*\}$, c.f.
+i.e., the quantum evolution involving the decoder, $U_{\rm DE}(\theta_0,T)$, decodes the environmental matrix-product structure in $\Pi_{0}^{\rm SE}$ into a product structure, as captured by the (standard photon-counting) projector $\Pi^{\rm}_{\{\sigma_n^*\}}$ corresponding to the signal $\{\sigma_n^*\}$, c.f.
 Eq.~\eqref{eq:countingPOVM}.
-Such evolution leaves the remaining DOFs, i.e., the system and the decoder, in a general state $\rho_{\rm SD}(T)$ which is not measured.
+Such evolution leaves the remaining DOFs, i.e., the sensor and the decoder, in a general state $\rho_{\rm SD}(\theta_0,T)$ which is not measured.
+Note that we have denoted explicitly the dependence of $U_{\rm DE}$ and $\rho_{\rm SD}$ in Eq.~\eqref{eq:optimal_cond} on the prior information $\theta_0$, as inherited from Eq.~\eqref{eq:optimal_basis}.

 The choice of the counting signal $\{\sigma_n^*\}$ in Eq.~\eqref{eq:optimal_cond} is arbitrary.
-For concreteness, we will adopt the choice $\{\sigma_n^*\}=\{0,0,0,\dots 0\}$, i.e., the detection of null photons, and correspondingly
+For concreteness, we will adopt the choice $\{\sigma_n^*\}=\{0,0,\dots, 0\}$, i.e., the detection of null photons, and correspondingly

 a projector to the vacuum state of time bins $n\in[1,N]$.